 Janet has been an RN consultant for the health department for many years.
 She works primarily with the chronic disease program.
 Janet also spends her time helping the public find available resources specific to their needs.

 Tracy joined the health department in 2016.
-Her primary role is Epidemiology and Communicable diseases.
+Her primary role is Administrator, she also assists with Epidemiology and Communicable diseases.
 Besides these programs, she also helps with many of the other programs.

 Jamie joined the health department in 2018.
 She is the WIC coordinator and lactation consultant.
 Jamie is also a certified car seat technician.
 She also assists in many other areas as needed.

 Amanda joined the health department in 2018.
-She is the Maternal Child Health Coordinator, as well as a certified car seat technician.
+She is the Epidemiology nurse and Maternal Child Health Coordinator, as well as a certified car seat technician.
 She is cross trained to multiple areas of Public Health.

 Molly joined the health department in 2016.
 She is the WIC nutritionist.
 Molly is sub contracted to other counties as well, to assist in their WIC programs.
 Molly is also cross trained to fill in as the office secretary.